klieret/anki-card-templates/readme.md

 Usually two cards are generated from each note: E.g. from a note containing the fields ```Kanji: 金```, ```Keyword: Gold```, I can generate a card asking for the kanji corresponding to the keyword "gold" or a card asking for the keyword corresponding to the kanji "金".
 This corresponds to two templates.

+## Features

 ![phone screenshot](https://github.com/klieret/readme-files/blob/master/anki-card-templates/phone.png)

+* Conditional Card Creation: Cards will only be created if there is a sensible Question/Answer pair.
+* Lookup buttons: Row of buttons to look up Expression on different dictionaries/kanji.koohii/google images etc.

 ## The files in this repository